sadiel/survey/README.md

 TODO:
 -----

--Add Doctrine relations between the Table Answer and the other tables.
+* Add Doctrine relations between the Table Answer and the other tables.
--Add depend_id One-To-Many Self relation (in order to link questions that depend on another) in Question Table -Add functions to create and modify the Survey, not the Answers because it is just incomplete.
+* Add depend_id One-To-Many Self relation (in order to link questions that depend on another) in Question Table
+* Add functions to create and modify the Survey, not the Answers because it is just incomplete.
--Finish the API Documentation
+* Finish the API Documentation.
--Create a layer of Cache for the Answer in order to increase the speed access, even if symfony2 comes with cache techniques.
+* Create a layer of Cache for the Answer in order to increase the speed access, even if symfony2 comes with cache system.
--Optimize the SQL queries
+* Optimize the SQL queries.